 The remainder of the paper is structured as follows.
 We survey the literature in Section 1.1.
 In Section 2, we lay out the conceptual framework.
 We dedicate Section 3 to the experimental design and procedures.
 In Section 4, we present the aggregate results of our experiment.
-Individual level analisis are presented in Section A in the Appendix.
+Individual level analisis are presented in the Online Appendix.
 We conclude in Section 5.